-Voice
+VOICE

-- 38 Opera Theatre Workshop (.25) A laboratory course devoted to the analysis and preparation of solos and ensembles based on operatic/musical drama literature chosen from opera seria to 20th century musical dramatic entertainments.
+38 Opera Theatre Workshop (.25) A laboratory course devoted to the analysis and preparation of solos and ensembles based on operatic/musical drama literature chosen from opera seria to 20th century musical dramatic entertainments.
 Course instruction will include audition processes, stylistic performance practice, role research, musical coachings, stage movement, makeup application, and technical support systems.
 Prerequisite: Consent of instructor.
-Offered in alternate years, fall. - 39, 39X Opera Theatre Performance (.25) A laboratory course devoted to the performance of operatic/musical drama literature.
+Offered in alternate years, fall.

+39, 39X Opera Theatre Performance (.25) A laboratory course devoted to the performance of operatic/musical drama literature.
 Prerequisite: Completion of a successful audition and consent of instructor.
-Offered each semester. - 185 English and Italian Diction A laboratory course in English and Italian diction for singers, utilizing the International Phonetic Alphabet.
-Offered in alternate years, fall. - 195 German and French Diction A laboratory course in French and German diction for singers, utilizing the International Phonetic Alphabet.
-Prerequisite: MUS 185.
-Offered in alternate years, spring. - 324 Song Literature (.5) A survey of Art Song Literature from the 18th century through the present day.
-Emphasis on song study, interpretation, performance practice and skill study in the art of programming a solo voice recital performance.
-Prerequisite: MUS 202 or consent of instructor.
-Offered as needed. - 325 Vocal Pedagogy (.5) A course designed to foster the development of a practical philosophy of singing and teaching.
+Offered each fall.

+190 Lyric Diction for Singers A laboratory course in English, French, German, and Italian diction for singers, utilizing the International Phonetic Alphabet.
+Offered in alternate years, spring.

+325 Vocal Pedagogy (1) A course designed to foster the development of a practical philosophy of singing and teaching.
 Prerequisite: MUS 225.
-Offered as needed.
+Offered each fall.

-Organizations and Ensembles
+ORGANIZATIONS AND ENSEMBLES